 If you want to view this engaging, historic spectacle you can catch a train from London.
 The Bull Hotel on the Market Place, a 17th Century coaching inn, is a good place to watch the race.
 If you want to eat lunch, you will need to reserve a table in advance due to the popularity of the event.

-If you are looking for accommodation in Olney or London, please consider our Hotel Booking Portal.
+If you are looking for accommodation in Olney or London, fill in the form below.